AustinMReppert/recipes/chicken/jerk-bbq.md

 5. Add garlic and cook till fragrant.
 6. Add the sauce to the pan and simmer until thick.
 7. Add the chicken back into the pan.
-8. Add salt and pepper to taste.
+8. Add salt, black pepper, and red pepper to taste.
 Add more vinegar/lemon juice to taste.
 9. Stir in honey and maple syrup.